 - Prepare the ramekins by buttering the inside.
-This will help to release it for platting.
+This will help to release them for platting.

 - Bring cream mixture back to a simmer, adding the gelatin mixture and stir until dissolved.
 Strain out the vanilla bean and pour among ramekins.

-- Chill uncovered fro six hours until panna cotta is set.
+- Chill uncovered for six hours until panna cotta is set.
 Then cover overnight in the fridge.